SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

-When I helped organise a protest against Guantanamo Bay in 2007, I had no idea that I would still be campaigning against it more than eight years later.
-Or that until today there would still be a British resident held at the notorious detention centre.
-But on 26 October, I along with a number of other Amnesty staff, took part in a hunger strike in solidarity with Shaker Aamer.
+When I helped organize a protest against Guantanamo Bay in 2007, I had no idea that I would still be campaigning against it more than eight years later.
+Or that until today, there would still be a British resident held at the notorious detention center.
+But on 26 October, I and several other Amnesty staff took part in a hunger strike in solidarity with Shaker Aamer.

 Now Shaker Aamer, the last of the British residents and nationals detained at Guantanamo Bay, has finally been released.

 After more than a decade of pressure by Amnesty supporters, dedicated campaign groups and parliamentarians, Shaker Aamer's ordeal is seemingly over.
-Shaker Aamer himself has said he is 'grateful for the people supporting me back in the UK' and Amnesty would like to thank everyone who has played a part in making this happen too.
+Shaker Aamer has said he is 'grateful for the people supporting me back in the UK', and Amnesty would like to thank everyone who has played a part in making this happen, too.

 But let's not forget that there are still more than 100 detainees held indefinitely at Guantanamo.
 And many further questions about Shaker Aamer's ordeal remain.